ajroach42/ajroach42.github.io/_posts/2025-08-17-out-now-expedition-sasquatch-for-gameboy-color.md

 [Pick up your copy here](https://www.mountaintowntoys.com/product/expedition-sasquatch-the-game-gbc-cartridge/)!

-The game was developed by [Andrew Roach](https://impractical.computer) (That's me!) and [Elvies](https://elvies.itch.io/) If you're interested in a ROM, drop me a message on Mastodon.
-If enough folks reach out, I'll stick one up on itch PWYW.
+The game was developed by [Andrew Roach](https://impractical.computer) (That's me!) and [Elvies](https://elvies.itch.io/) EDIT: [ROM IS NOW AVAILABLE THROUGH ITCH.IO](https://ajroach42.itch.io/expedition-sasquatch-gb) free to pay in browser or a $5 download.

 And if you’re new to Expedition Sasquatch, you can [dive into the podcast at expeditionsasquatch.org](https://expeditionsasquatch.org).
 Happy hunting!
 (Or, more likely, happy getting hopelessly sidetracked.)